khrona/awesomium-net-wiki/wpf/walkthrough-webcontrol.md

 ### Handle important WebControl events

-In this procedure, you assign handlers to some important `WebControl` events.
+In this procedure, you assign handlers to some important `WebControl` events and you handle the disposal of the `WebControl` when the window closes.
 For more information, also see:

 * [Introduction to Web-Views - Handling Events](../general-use/introduction-to-web-views.html)
 * [Web-View Initialization Sequence](../general-use/initialization-sequence.html)